kaklise/WNTR/documentation/extensions/stormwater.rst

 	* ``swn.options``
 	* ``swn.report``

-	A full list of SWMM INP file sections that are supported by S-WNTR are stored in ``swn.section_names``.
+	A full list of SWMM INP file sections that are supported by WNTR-Storm are stored in ``swn.section_names``.

 	Model attributes are stored in Pandas DataFrames or Series.
 	For example, ``swn.junctions`` contains the following information: